-Welcome to the website of the Bujinkan Saffron Walden Dojo.
-Located in the quaint market town of Saffron Walden in Essex, just 16 miles south of Cambridge, and situated between Royston and Haverhill, the Bujinkan Saffron Walden Dojo teaches the martial art known as Bujinkan Budo Taijutsu.
+Welcome to the website of the Bujinkan Saffron Walden Mushinzui Dojo.
+Located in the quaint market town of Saffron Walden in Essex, just 16 miles south of Cambridge, and 13 miles north of Bishops Stortford, situated between Royston and Haverhill, the Bujinkan Saffron Walden Mushinzui Dojo teaches the martial art known as Bujinkan Budo Taijutsu.
 This martial art consists of nine traditional Japanese lineages (aka ryu) taught under the heading of Bujinkan Budo Taijutsu.

 Within this art, we study the armed and unarmed combat techniques of Ninjutsu, Jutaijutsu (a type of Jujutsu aka Jujitsu, Jiujitsu or Jiu-Jitsu), Koshijutsu, Koppojutsu, Dakentaijutsu, and Happo Bikenjutsu.
 These techniques originated and developed in Japan over a 900 year period, passing from Grandmaster to Grandmaster until present day.
 The current lineage holder of this wealth of Japanese heritage is Grandmaster Dr Massaki Hatsumi.

 At the Bujinkan Saffron Walden Mushinzui Dojo, we will teach you a traditional Japanese martial art brought to life through practical techniques that are as relevant to our self-defence and survival today as they were to the Japanese over 900 years ago.
 Bujinkan Budo Taijutsu is the original mixed martial art (MMA) underpinning the armed and unarmed combat systems of Japan for centuries.